ralphbutler/LLM_misc/README.md

-Misc LLM prgorams that do not fit in other repos.
+Misc LLM programs that do not fit in other repos.